 Nurse Educator: Psychiatric/Mental Health Specialist

-Advancing Health Professionals (AHP): a Peace Corps Response program, is in need of a Peace Corps Response Volunteer (PCRV) to serve as a Nurse Educator- Psychiatric/Mental Health Specialist at the University of Eswatini, Faculty of Health Sciences without the provision of direct medical care to patients or clinical supervision of students.
+The University of Eswatini, Faculty of Health Sciences has requested the support of a Peace Corps Response Volunteer (PCRV) in Advancing Health Professionals (AHP): a Peace Corps Response program to serve as a Nurse Educator- Psychiatric/Mental Health Specialist, without the provision of direct medical care to patients or clinical supervision of students.
 This position requires an advanced practice registered nurse with a Master of Science in Psychiatric/Mental Health nursing, experience in curriculum development and teaching and research supervision at the university level.
 A Doctoral degree is desired.

 The Department of Community Health Nursing Science is finalizing a proposal for a Master’s Degree in Child and Adolescent Mental Health.
 The PCRV will work alongside local faculty to teach and mentor psychiatric/mental health nursing students, facilitate undergraduate and graduate training in psychiatric/mental health nursing, supervise and mentor student research projects, and participate in the development and refinement of undergraduate and graduate curricula and short courses.
 PCRVs are expected to report on their activities twice during their service.

 Peace Corps Response established its "Advancing Health Professionals" program in 2019.
 Response Volunteers serving with the AHP program seek to improve health outcomes on a societal level by providing high-level, specialized service in the health sector.
 AHP projects include nursing education, health systems strengthening, service delivery improvement, and other non-clinical interventions that enhance the quality of healthcare.